sysdiglabs/terraform-eksblueprints-sysdig-addon/README.md

 ## Requirements

 * Terraform >= 1.0.0 (Recommended > 1.3.0)
-* AWS cli configured and connected using enough credentials.
+* AWS Command Line and credentials
 * A Sysdig account.
 You can register your [Sysdig Free Trial](https://sysdig.com/company/start-free/) and start experimenting on how to secure an EKS cluster now.

 ## Terraform Documentation